strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/RITA/RITA.md

 ![](attachments/rita_datasetselection.png)

+>[!NOTE]
+>
-Note: if this is not what you see, select the house icon in the bottom left of your screen, followed by the gear in the upper right.
+>If this is not what you see, select the house icon in the bottom left of your screen, followed by the gear in the upper right.

 ![](attachments/rita_wrongplace.png)